SinghDwigvijay/new_desk/README.md

-this is my new and first repository in this github and this is only for checking not other means of this file contains so only contains for the only make this a new file and load this to a new file
+[qty.csv](https://github.com/singhshubham3/new_desk/files/12643211/qty.csv)this is my new and first repository in this github and this is only for checking not other means of this file contains so only contains for the only make this a new file and load this to a new file